 Gun rights can be a controversial issue.
 And, it seems that the issue of what age a person can obtain a gun can be in dispute.
 Because it is unlawful for any person below age 18 to possess a handgun, it can be common for a young person to be charged with Possession of a Handgun by a Juvenile.
 If you or a loved one has been charged with Possession of a Handgun by a Juvenile in Jefferson or Arapahoe County, it is important to have the best criminal defense attorneys involved in your case early on.
-The lawyers at O'Malley and Sawyer are skilled in juvenile criminal defense, and fight on your side to win.
+The lawyers at Sawyer Legal Group are skilled in juvenile criminal defense, and fight on your side to win.

 Juvenile Handgun Possession Sentence in Denver, Colorado